18F/before-you-ship/_pages/security/static-analysis.md

     $ npm install eslint
     $ npm install eslint-plugin-scanjs-rules
+    $ npm install eslint-plugin-no-unsafe-innerhtml

+Download the [config file](https://github.com/18F/compliance-toolkit) from the compliance-toolkit repo and copy it to project root.

+To scan, from your project directory:

+    $ eslint .

-To scan, from your project directory (for now, you can use the eslintrc file found [here](https://github.com/mozfreddyb/eslint-config-scanjs/blob/master/.eslintrc)):
+If you have an existing .eslintrc file in your project root, you can instead download the file elsewhere and run:

     $ eslint -c <PATH_TO_ESLINTRC> .